Type 2 diabetes is rapidly becoming one of the world’s greatest problems.

 Diet Doctor: A Diet to Reverse Type 2 Diabetes?

-Assuming that you don’t already know the website, Diet Doctor is an immensely popular site that focuses on weight loss and diabetes reversal.
+Assuming that you don’t already know the website, Diet Doctor is an immensely popular site that focuses on weight loss and diabetes reversal via a low-carb dietary system.

 Run by Dr. Andreas Eenfeldt, a Swedish family doctor; it is is now the most trafficked low-carb website on the Internet.

-Reading these stories is meaningful, as it should be to anyone with interest in nutrition.
+Reading these stories is meaningful, as it should be to anyone with an interest in nutrition.

 While you may not think diabetes affects you or your family personally, the problems associated with excessive blood sugar/insulin affect so many people.